AnmolSingh8858/git-and-github-demo-/README.md

 # git-and-github-demo-
 this is the my first demo
 <br>
-author by - Anmol singh
+author by - Anmol singh ( thakur sahab )